 G1111-9 Producing Framework for Acceptance of VTS systems

-VTS systems are developing new capabilities and functionality as technology advances and as VTS requirements evolve.
+VTS systems are developing new capabilities and functionalities as technology advances and VTS requirements evolve.
 The new IMO Resolution A.1158(32) Guidelines for Vessel Traffic Services promotes more interaction between VTS systems and recommends greater connectivity to external third-party services.
-It is anticipated that VTS systems will be developing new capabilities and functionality over the coming years as such services become available and digital services evolve.
+It is anticipated that VTS systems will be developing new capabilities and functionalities over the coming years as such services become available and digital services evolve.

 For example, the development of Maritime Autonomous Surface Ships (MASS) is progressing.
 At the time of publishing this guideline, IALA is producing a new guideline titled “Guideline on the implications of maritime autonomous surface ships from a VTS perspective”.

-A VTS system primarily comprises three elements: an IT platform, software functionality and a suite of communication devices and sensors.
-The communication devices and sensors are each covered by the new sub-Guidelines G1111-2 to G1111-8.
-This document is defined as the core VTS system because it comprises the IT platform and the software that creates the traffic image, processes sensor data and provides tools to support decision making.
-The software functionality offered by the core VTS system is expected to change with the currently evolving requirements and therefore it is expected that this document (G1111-1) will be updated more frequently than other G1111 guidelines.
+A VTS system primarily comprises three elements: an IT platform, software functionalities and a suite of communication devices and sensors.
+The communication devices and sensors are covered by the new sub-Guidelines G1111-2 to G1111-8.
+This document is defined as the core VTS system because it comprises the IT platform and the software that creates the traffic image, processes sensor data and provides tools to support decision making and manages information effectively.
+The software functionalities offered by the core VTS system is expected to change with the currently evolving requirements and therefore it is expected that this document (G1111-1) will be updated more frequently than other G1111 guidelines.
 VTS providers are recommended to regularly monitor the status of G1111 to ensure that the latest version is being used.
 It is also recommended that VTS providers ensure that their procurement process includes the ability to apply software updates to their VTS system during its normal system life cycle.
-These updates may be to provide new functionality and to ensure appropriate, up to date, cyber security.
+These updates may be to provide new functionalities and to ensure appropriate, up to date, cyber security.

 The main purpose of this document is to assist the VTS provider in preparing the functional requirements for the core VTS system.